lixin666/C2SNet/README.md

    -After that, the results will be genrated in folder 'res'.

 4. Results:
-  - You can also simply download the results for comparison.
+  - You can also download the results for comparison.

    - C2SNet10K: https://drive.google.com/open?id=1hWr6X8P8aPtqcA8fxGwvQKkfjVCfT8LJ